 NFPA Fall Meeting (Reno Nevada, November 17, 2003), Phillip DiNenno, chair of the NFPA

-McTier and Tom Wysocki, two dedicated
+Standards Council presented Sam McTier and Tom Wysocki, two dedicated volunteers,

-Achievement Award recognizes the significant contribution of a committee member to a single
+recognizes the significant contribution of a committee member to a single

 project that has enhanced the NFPA codes-and standards-making process.

-GSI's Tom Wysocki this award, Phil DiNenno noted that Tom has been active in NFPA
+In presenting GSI's Tom Wysocki this award, Phil DiNenno noted that Tom has been active in NFPA

-Committee on Halon 1301 system, he guided the standard as the world
+Technical Committee on Halon 1301 system, he guided the standard as the world

 scientific community determined that the Freons,